 S.B.
-No. 20 introduces a new criminal offense under Section 43.235 of the Penal Code, targeting the possession, promotion, or production of obscene visual material that appears to depict a child.
+No. 20 introduces a new criminal offense under Section 43.235 of the Penal Code, addressing the possession, promotion, or production of certain obscene visual material that appears to depict a child.
 The bill defines "promote" and "visual material" by referencing existing sections of the Penal Code.
-It establishes that a person commits an offense if they knowingly possess or promote obscene visual material depicting a child under 18 years old, regardless of whether the depiction is of an actual child, a cartoon, or generated by artificial intelligence.
-The offense is classified as a state jail felony, with increased penalties for repeat offenders.
+It establishes that a person commits an offense if they knowingly possess, access with intent to view, or promote obscene visual material depicting a child under 18 years old engaging in specific activities, regardless of whether the depiction is of an actual child, a cartoon, or generated by artificial intelligence.
+Additionally, it criminalizes the use of an actual child's image for training AI models to produce child pornography.
+Offenses under this section are classified as state jail felonies, with increased penalties for repeat offenders.

-Additionally, the bill amends Section 3.03(b) of the Penal Code to include offenses under Section 43.235 in the list of offenses for which sentences may run concurrently or consecutively.
-It also reenacts and amends Section 71.02(a) to include offenses under Section 43.235 as part of the criteria for criminal gang activity.
-The changes in law will apply only to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
+The bill also amends Section 3.03(b) of the Penal Code to include offenses under Section 43.235 in the list of offenses for which sentences may run concurrently or consecutively.
+Furthermore, it adds Section 43.235 to the list of offenses under Section 71.02(a) related to criminal street gangs and foreign terrorist organizations.
+The changes in law apply only to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.

 Senate Committee Report: ()